jimburton/scrabble/chapters/Chapter2.md

 We introduce two record types, `Player` and `Game`, that play a very important part in managing the state of games.
-The types themselves are simple, but we need to take a couple of digressions to explain the way we will working with them.
+The types themselves are simple, but we need to take a bit of a digression to explain the way we will working with them.

-## `Text` and overloaded strings

 The name of each player is stored as `Data.Text` rather than `String`.
 Wherever possible, when we need to store some text we will